Easy Halloween Diorama Apothecary Jars

-These Halloween Apothecary Jars only take a few minutes to put together, and shopping for the little characters is adult Halloween fun that doesn’t contain sugar.
+These Halloween Apothecary Jars only take a few minutes to put together, and shopping for the little characters is a fun Halloween themed activity that doesn’t contain sugar.

 Fill the bottom of your jar with filler.
 I used some dollar store super chunky grey yarn.
 If making a candy themed one, the dollar store has purple cotton candy.
-Just stuff it inside until the bottom is flat enough to hold your ornaments level.
+Just stuff it inside and push around until the bottom is flat enough to hold your ornaments level.

-Tape the battery pack to the back of the haunted house, secure with tape.
-Place the house inside the jar, taking a little bit of wool camouflage the battery back on the back of the house.
+To add fairy lights, tape the battery pack to the back of the haunted house, secure with tape.
+Place the house inside the jar, take a little bit of wool camouflage the battery back on the back of the house.

 Poke the Halloween branch sprig behind the house and wrap it with lights.
 Add in any remaining ornaments.

 The Halloween graveyard ornaments are quite tiny and topple easily, especially the tiny gravestones.
 To work around this build a simple base.
 Cut a round piece of paper and then wrap your wool gluing it to the paper base as you work.
 Once the entire paper is covered, trim off the excess wool and place the wool covered paper base into the bottom of your jar.
 Taking this extra step stabilized the soft wool base making it much easier to arrange the small ornaments.

 All of these little Halloween graveyard ornaments came from Michaels.
 There was a sale on but I suggest doing some shopping around to see if your dollar store has any.
 The Canadian dollar stores don’t have much Halloween inventory in stock yet.